weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/07-Terraform-State/07-01-Terraform-Remote-State-Storage-and-Locking/README.md

 Successfully configured the backend "s3"!
 Terraform will automatically use this backend unless the backend configuration changes.

+**Note: In case, change in the backend configuration then use below commands - If you wish to attempt automatic migration of the state, use "terraform init -migrate-state".
+If you wish to store the current configuration with no changes to the state, use "terraform init -reconfigure".**

 # Verify S3 Bucket for terraform.tfstate file
 bucket-name/dev/terraform.tfstate